magisterquis/simpledohserver/README.md

 Errors
 ------
-In order to prevent malicious clients (i.e. pesky blue teams) from learning anything useful about the server no real error messages are returned.
+In order to prevent malicious clients (i.e. pesky blue teams) from learning anything useful about the server, no real error messages are returned.
 Instead an error code is sent back which may be correlated with server logs to learn more.

 For an error returned to a client such as
 ```
-Error number 0fd33510d2a9b7ac
+Error number b174c273f8227dad
 ```
 a corresponding log entry such as
 ```
-2018/10/30 22:46:32 [127.0.0.1:48632] 400 GET localhost:8080 /resolve?foo=bar No name provided (error number 3fe561f004ef07d7)
+2018/10/30 23:11:22 [127.0.0.1:8116] 400 GET localhost:8080 /resolve?foo=bar no name provided (error number b174c273f8227dad)
 ```
-will be created if the `-v` flag is given.
+containing the actual error message will be created if the `-v` flag is given.

 FastCGI
 -------
-Aside from HTTPS (and HTTP), DoH can be served over FastCGI to enable use with servers such as Nginx and Apache.
+Aside from HTTP and HTTPS, DoH can be served over FastCGI to enable use with servers such as Nginx and Apache.
 In this case, it's probably not a bad idea to disable HTTPS service (`-https no`).